SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

 Leap seconds is a known requirement on our currently supported timeseries data.
 Multi-dimensional data support in astropy timeseries, is a bit of an unknown, you can store the data in the table, but you can't access it based on index.
-Observer coordinates: Supported as SkyCoord columns in Astropy, but SkyCoord probably not supported in xarray, although xarray's non-dimensional coordinats support the workflow.
+Observer coordinates: Supported as SkyCoord columns in Astropy, but SkyCoord probably not supported in xarray, although xarray's non-dimensional coordinates support the workflow.
 Swarm spacecraft, PSP, SolO, etc all need to know the spacecraft location, so probably an important future feature.

 Can xarray ever be brought close enough to sunpy to feel sunpy or will it always feel different to our other classes.